aniketraj1111/Polygon-Proof-of-Stake/NFT721_Eth_to_Polygon/README.md

-# NFT Collection Deployment and Polygon Bridge Transfer
+# Polygon Proof of Stake by Aniket Raj - NFT Collection project
 This repository contains the first project in Polygon-Advance, where we deploy an NFT (Non-Fungible Token) collection on the Ethereum blockchain, map the collection to Polygon, and transfer assets via the Polygon Bridge.

-## Getting Started
+## Description
-To execute the program, follow these steps:
+To run the program, follow these steps:

 1. Download the entire repository to access its contents.
 2. Navigate to the main project directory.